cy-xu/cosmic-conn/README.md

 ## Installation

-We recommend installing Cosmic-CoNN in a new virutal enviroment, see step-by-step [installation guide](https://cosmic-conn.readthedocs.io/en/latest/source/installation.html).
+We recommend installing Cosmic-CoNN in a new virutal enviroment, see the step-by-step [installation guide](https://cosmic-conn.readthedocs.io/en/latest/source/installation.html).
+To get a ~10x speed-up with GPU acceleration, see [Install for a CUDA-enabled GPU](https://cosmic-conn.readthedocs.io/en/latest/source/installation.html).

 ```console
   $ pip install cosmic-conn